-With dramatic music playing in the background, the Preckwinkle ad shows the fire on Chicago's West Side that killed three children in the Funches family and another boy.
+With dramatic music playing in the background, the Preckwinkle ad shows the fire on Chicago's West Side that killed three Funches children and another boy.

 "A tragic fire, made worse when the 911 call center run by Lori Lightfoot, allegedly botched the response," the announcer says at the start of the ad.